Hilde Hagerup

 Hilde Hagerup (born 26 February 1976) is a Norwegian novelist and author of children's literature.
-She is the daughter of Klaus Hagerup.
+She is the daughter of Klaus Hagerup, and granddaughter of Inger Hagerup.
 She received the Norwegian Critics Prize for Best children's book in 2002 for Løvetannsang.

+Her novel Du eneste, based on the relation between Gunvor Hofmo and Ruth Maier, earned her the Riksmål Society prize for children's and young adult's literature in 2025.
+She also received the Brage Prize for Children's and young adult literature (2025), for this book.